twof/graphql-spec/rfcs/QueryLevelNullability.md

 problems that commonly surround nullablility.
 This makes large numbers of null fields tedious and time-consuming to work with.

-It is often unclear how to handle partial results.
-- What elements are essential to having an adequate user experience?
-How many elements can fail before you should just show an error message instead?
-- When any combination of elements can fail, it is very hard to anticipate all edge cases and how the app might look and work, including transitions to other screens.

-In Yelp's GraphQL schema, almost all object fields are nullable except for those with ID type.
-This adheres to what seems to be the [official best practice](https://graphql.org/learn/best-practices/#nullability).

-This poses a problem for GraphQL clients that use codegen.
-The codegen provides Swift/Kotlin types to represent queries used in the app.
+This poses a problem for the clients that use codegened models.
+For example Apollo codegen provides Swift/Kotlin types to represent queries used in the app.
 Nullable fields in the schema are represented as nullable properties on the resulting type, represented by `?` following the type name:
 ```graphql